planetfederal/gxp/src/doc/tutorial/viewer/legend.rst

      :align: center
      :width: 1000px

-Next we will learn how to add a :ref:`Google geocoder field <gxp.viewer.geocoder>`.
+Next we will learn how to add a :ref:`Google geocoder field <sdk.viewer.geocoder>`.